Professional Business Plan Specialists

 The Purpose of a Business Plan ― Step 3: Estimate the Costs of Running Your Business

-After you have determined your company’s unique value, you must now estimate the costs of running your business.
-This includes overhead expenses like utility bills, payroll, and rent, more indirect costs like marketing and advertising and the cost of research and development for new products or services.
+After determining your company’s unique value, you must now estimate the costs of running your business.
+This includes overhead expenses like utility bills, payroll, and rent, more indirect costs like marketing and advertising, and research and development for new products or services.
 You must be completely honest with yourself and understand that any new business venture will incur some startup costs.

 There is no way around it.
 There are some ways, however, that you can minimise these costs.
-One of the best ways to do this is to find a cheap place to rent and then furnish it on the cheap.
+One of the best ways to do this is to find a cheap place to rent and then furnish it cheaply.
 You can also minimise your advertising costs using social media, cheap or free online advertising, and word-of-mouth marketing.

 The Purpose of a Business Plan ― Step 4: Create a Marketing Strategy